SkylineCommunications/dataminer-docs/dataminer-overview/DataMiner_Stack_Functions/Stack_Data_Visualization.md

 **Visual representation of any data.**

-DataMiner Dashboards enables operators to efficiently leverage the extensive, valuable real-time and historical operational information available in the DataMiner platform.
+DataMiner Dashboards enable operators to efficiently leverage the extensive, valuable real-time and historical operational information available in the DataMiner platform.

 With the Dashboards app, you can **create, manage, and view** dashboards that display a **wealth of information** about the managed system.

-Moreover, dashboards adhere to DevOps principles and can easily evolve over time at run-time.
+Moreover, dashboards adhere to DevOps principles and can easily evolve over time at runtime.
 They can even be **shared with just about anybody outside of the company** through [dataminer.services](xref:Overview_DCP).
 Our built-in security functionality allows you control over the data you share, enabling you to determine which data is shared, with whom, and for how long.

 > [!TIP]
 > See [Dashboard Share](xref:Overview_Collaboration#dashboard-share) for more information.

-DataMiner Dashboards offers a wide range of visualizations that can make use of various data feeds, including GQI-based query feeds.
-This “Queries” data item allows you to [construct queries](xref:Creating_GQI_query) to access the wealth of data available in your DataMiner System.
+The DataMiner Dashboards app offers a wide range of visualizations that can make use of various data feeds, including **GQI-based query feeds**.
+This "Queries" data item allows you to [construct queries](xref:Creating_GQI_query) to access the wealth of data available in your DataMiner System.
 See also: [Your next step towards a data-driven operation: the brand-new DataMiner Generic Query Interface (GQI)](https://community.dataminer.services/your-next-step-towards-a-data-driven-operation-the-brand-new-dataminer-generic-query-interface-gqi)

 > [!TIP]
 > For more information: